plone/training/deployment/in_operation.rst

 In it, you should find ``restart_clients.sh``.
 (Go ahead and log out if you're still connected.)

-This script, which needs to be run as the superuser via ``sudo``, is intended to manage hot restarts.
+This script, which needs to be run as the superuser via :program:`sudo`, is intended to manage hot restarts.
 Its general strategy is to run through your ZEO clients, sequentially doing the following:

 1. Mark it down for maintenance in haproxy;